Uberi/ProjectExo/README.md

 For testing purposes, it might also be useful to have a [12V Wall Power Supply](http://www.amazon.ca/Quality-Supply-Adapter-Converter-100-240V/dp/B00HSW3X3O/) for testing purposes.

+### PVC Primer + Cement

+I will be using [Oatley 30755 PVC Primer/Cleaner](http://www.amazon.ca/Oatey-30755-Purple-Primer-Fittings/dp/B00002N6NV/) and [Oatley 30883 PVC Cement](http://www.amazon.ca/Oatey-30883-Medium-Cement-Misc/dp/B000KGB2MO/) for PVC joining.

+PVC cement joins PVC by reacting with the two surfaces to join and chemically bonding them together.
+Out of the factory, PVC is coated with various other material, which must be removed using PVC primer.

+The resulting bond has high structural strength, and the joined piece can be load bearing.

 ### Pneumatic Accessories

 An air compressor is very useful for refilling the air tank.
 I will be using a [VIAIR 300P Portable Air Compressor](http://www.amazon.ca/VIAIR-30033-300P-Portable-Compressor/dp/B000X90YUO/), which is rated for 150psi max.